1993 Four Corners hantavirus outbreak: New viral disease

 The CDC started referring to the disease as hantavirus pulmonary syndrome (HPS) on August 5, 1993, and made it the official name in October that year.
 (Note: Before hantavirus pulmonary syndrome, the CDC called HPS Navajo flu during their initial response to the outbreak.
 Throughout 1993, the CDC also referred to it variously as hantavirus-associated respiratory disease, acute hantavirus-associated respiratory disease, hantavirus-associated respiratory illness, and acute hantavirus respiratory illness.
 In the press, the disease was also called hantavirus-associated ARDS.)
 The Hantavirus Study Group, formed to study the clinical course of the disease, published their findings in the April 7, 1994, edition of The New England Journal of Medicine.
 They reported 18 people who had either serologic or PCR evidence of infection, most of them young adults.
 Physical examination of these people showed fever, rapid and shallow breathing (tachypnea), an abnormally fast heart rate (tachycardia), and low blood pressure (hypotension).
 Severe pulmonary edema occurred in nearly all cases.
 Laboratory findings included hypoxemia, hemoconcentration, higher than normal white blood cell count in the blood (leukocytosis), abnormally low platelet levels in the blood (thrombocytopenia), and increased time needed for the liver to produce prothrombin and for blood to clot.
-Early signs of illness included fever, muscle pain, headache, variable respiratory symptoms such as coughing, and gastrointestinal symptoms such as abdominal pain, nausea, and vomiting.
+According to the CDC, early signs of illness included fever, muscle pain, headache, variable respiratory symptoms such as coughing, and gastrointestinal symptoms such as abdominal pain, nausea, and vomiting.
 The early stage of the disease was then followed by sudden respiratory distress.
-In all cases reviewed by the CDC, bilateral pulmonary infiltrates developed within two days of hospitalization, and fever, low oxygen levels (hypoxia), and hypotension were present during hospitalization.
+Bilateral pulmonary infiltrates developed within two days of hospitalization, and fever, low oxygen levels (hypoxia), and hypotension were present during hospitalization.
 People who recovered from HPS during the outbreak did not experience any long-term complications.
 Death was the result of pulmonary edema or heart failure.